Skip to content

 What backup documentation should be kept when using automatic payroll?

 Businesses using automated payroll should retain the same payroll records required under the FLSA regardless of whether the system stores them digitally, which include payroll registers, tax filing confirmations, direct deposit confirmations, and employee change logs for at least three years.
 The system must export records in a standard format.
-Confirming export capability is crucial, as provider relationships may end, making independent access necessary.
+Confirming export capability is important, as provider relationships may end, making independent access necessary.
 Year-to-date payroll reports, W-2 files, and Form 941 copies should also be stored externally.

 Can payroll be fully automated?